nublson/Portfolio-v2/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Feel free to deploy if you want.
+Feel free to deploy if you want...

 ### Installation